MultiModelling/Documentation/docs/source/scientific/state_of_art/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: State of the art

 =============================================
 State of the art in multi-modelling
 =============================================

-**A Literature Review of Multi-modelling in Sustainability Transition**
+*A Literature Review of Multi-modelling in Sustainability Transition*

 29 November 2023